 Mica powder is an incredible art supply item used to add shimmer and dazzling colors to a wide range of projects.
 From resin crafts, to nail art and cosmetics, mica powder can transform and add dimension to any craft (and it’s something that should be on every DIYers radar).

 However, mica powder isn’t a common crafting colorant, and many people aren’t sure what mica is and how to use it.

-We created this guide to help you get started using mica powder.
 Here’s what you can expect to learn:

 Take a look and find some inspiration for your next mica project!

 Mica powder is a colored powder created from a naturally occurring stone mineral, called muscovite.
 (Although, there are synthetic options available as well).
 The muscovite mineral is ground into a powder, which, when added to art projects, provides a glittery, pearlescent effect.

 Mica powder is super user-friendly, and anyone can use it to add dimension, shimmer and texture to an endless variety of arts and crafts projects.
 However, there are some tips you should follow to get the most out of any mica powder project: